Yuricst/trajectory-clustering/README.md

 python visualization.py
 ```

-To compute the DTW distance and alignment for specific pairs of two LETs, please use the test script located in `test`.
+To compute and visualize the DTW distance and alignment for specific pairs of two LETs, please use the test script located in `test`.
 Modify the trajectory indices accordingly.
 ```bash
 cd trajectory-clustering/test
 python run_dtw.py